Mechanism

 Named pain

-The specific problem the decision-maker described, not a generic pain point Coseek wishes they had.
+The specific problem the decision-maker described, not a generic pain point invented after the call.

 Current workflow